bastian-arman/df-image-search-engine/README.md

 - [x] Search similar images by describing an image (text based).
 - [x] Auto encode when user uploading new data (10 image) into NAS.

+# Ongoing Project Development
+- [ ] Develop at least 5 test case for all function.

 # Project Future Plan
 - [ ] Change the current framework into more propper framework (e.g: FastAPI, Flask, Django), resulting a service-based Image Search Engine API and integrate into front-end website.
 - [ ] Add queueing method / rate limitter for preventing DDoS attack.